oggy22/MusicTools/README.md

 - Identical
 - Transposed by octave or two
 - Transposed by number of semitones
-- Within the same scale, but start on different tone
+- Within the same scale, but start on different tone e.g. Albinoni Adagio
 - Within different scales